The iPhone 14 is about to arrive. Here’s everything that’s different

 The new handset is set to get some considerable new features, improvements, as well as the removal of some well-known design elements, according to early reports.

-Apple is set to release the phone in September, alongside a host of other products.
+Apple is set to release the phone on September 7, alongside a host of other products.
 But here’s everything we know about the iPhone 14 – including when that big Apple event might be.

 Outside design